Skip to main content

 Interview Response: Explicit and Implicit type conversion.

-What is the distinction between explicit and implicit JavaScript type conversion?
+What is the difference between explicit and implicit type conversion?

 View Answer: